oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/lab1/lab1-create-exacc-infra.md

 ### Objectives

--   Create an Exadata Database Service on Cloud@Customer Infrastructure
+-   After completing this lab, you should be able to create Infrastructure resource for Exadata Database Service on Cloud@Customer

 ### Prerequisites